JonathanAnbary/binmodify_plug/README.md

 - Inserting inline hooks (Shift+I).

-Together these features allow for writing to binary files as though they were textual files!
+This allowes for writing to binary files as though they were textual files!
 Inserting extra code inbetween existing instructions.

 Installation
 ============